 ‘Lion King’ puppet specialist charged in 3-D gun case

-NEW YORK (AP) — A former puppet specialist with the Broadway musical “The Lion King” is accused of printing a 3-D gun in the theater’s prop room.
+NEW YORK (AP) — A puppet specialist with the Broadway musical “The Lion King” is accused of printing a 3-D gun in the theater’s prop room.

 Ilya Vett was arrested last week on a misdemeanor charge.

 A criminal complaint says a police officer observed a 3-D printer producing a “hard black plastic object” shaped like a revolver.